 Shareholders have a choice in relation to the methods in which they receive information (including notices of meetings) from the Company.
-A Shareholder can request to have information released to them by email by phoning the Company Secretary on +61 8 9621 6100 and requesting their name to be added to the contact database.

-The Company's share registry also provides an "Investor Centre" which allows a Shareholder to login and access their personal information, shareholdings and a range of relevant forms via its website.
+A Shareholder can request to have information released to them by email by phoning the Company's Share Registry, Computershare, on 1300 850 505 (within Australia) or +61 3 9415 4000 (outside Australia) or by visiting the Share Registry's "Investor Centre" at www.au.computershare.com/investor/ which allows Shareholders to login and access their personal information, shareholdings and a range of relevant forms via its website.

-RECOGNISE AND MANAGE RISK
+7. RECOGNISE AND MANAGE RISK